Hi! I’m Chris, and I write. I’m writing right now. But that’s not what I meant.

 Around the same time, I became a big fan of the X-Men, via a schoolyard fad of collecting and swapping Marvel Universe trading cards.
 Out of all the various characters and superpowers and teams, I gravitated to the X-Men, probably because of my concomitant budding interest in biology.
 (Cosmic rays?
 Radioactive arachnid bites?
 No thanks – the X-Men were born this way, it’s in their genes, deal with it.)
 So good ol’ Windows 3.1, I think, on what must have been a ten-pound black and white brick of a laptop, saw the advent of my most ambitious project at the time: an X-Men fan-fiction series.
 The dramatis personae were a collection of original characters based on my friends and classmates in school, though I did borrow a few characters and concepts from the comics (the first book, for instance, features Professor Xavier, the X-Mansion, and the Phoenix Force).
 A few friends read some of it, but largely those stories were for me, a world to delve into imagination-first while my writing matured.

 And, minus a few twists and turns, that brings us to today.
-I’m currently working on a time-travel based sci-fi novel with a heavy historical bent, as well as a couple of other projects (you can read a different sci-fi work-in-progress of mine, Ties That Bind, here!).
+I’m currently working on a time-travel based sci-fi trilogy with a heavy historical bent, as well as a few side projects.
 Feel free to spread the word, if you’re so inclined, whether you find my rambling interesting and want to share, or don’t care for it yourself but know some people who would!